 The usual dose for the treatment of shock is 2 to 6 mg/kg bodyweight as a single intravenous injection.

-This may be repeated in 2 to 6 hours if shock persists.
+This may be repeated in two to six hours if shock persists.

 An alternative regimen of 20 mg by intravenous injection initially, followed by continuous intravenous infusion of 3 mg/kg bodyweight per 24 hours, has been suggested.
-If required for intravenous infusion, dexamethasone phosphate may be diluted with glucose or sodium chloride injection.
+If required for intravenous infusion,

+DEXAMETHASONE VIATRIS may be diluted with glucose or sodium chloride injection.
 High dose therapy should be continued only until the patient's condition has stabilised and usually for no longer than 48 to 72 hours.

-To avoid microbial contamination hazards, infusion should be commenced as soon as practicable after preparation of the mixture and if storage is necessary, store solution at 2 to 8°C. Infusion should be completed within 24 hours of preparation of the solution and any residue discarded.
+To avoid microbial contamination hazards, infusion should be commenced as soon as practicable after preparation of the mixture and, if storage is necessary, store solution at $2^{\circ}$ C to $8^{\circ}$ C. Infusion should be completed within 24 hours of preparation of the solution and any residue discarded.